 Pharmaceutical companies have been criticized for their role in increasing prescription drug use.
 To increase profit, some of these companies have misled consumers about the benefits vs risks of prescription medication, leading to an increase in prescriptions.
 Look no further than the thousands of lawsuits against companies that produced opioids for contributing to a drug addiction crisis in our society.

-Additionally, pharmaceutical companies spend exorbitant amounts of money on lobbying efforts to allow them to extend the “approved” use of medication, to expand their target markets, regardless of potentially dangerous drug interactions.
+Additionally, pharmaceutical companies spend exorbitant amounts of money on lobbying efforts to allow them to extend the “approved” use of medication, to expand their target markets, regardless of potentially dangerous drug interactions and risk of adverse effects.

-Recent trends clearly show a shift in the industry where profits are prioritized over people’s health and well-being.
-These include the increased prices of prescription drugs, increased recommendation of prescription drugs, censoring and overlooking natural and holistic health care, and an increase in targeted lobbying in favor of prescription drugs:
+Recent trends have clearly shown a shift in the industry where profits are prioritized over people’s health and well-being.
+These include the increased prices of prescription drugs, increased recommendation of prescription drugs, censoring and overlooking natural and holistic health care, and an increase in targeted lobbying in favor of prescription drugs.

 Prescription Drug Prices Increase Year After Year